-I love finding out about a country before I visit and for me there are a few main ways of doing this – reading books, checking out Facebook groups/pages and watching movies.
+I love finding out about a country before I visit and for me there are a few main ways of doing this – reading books, checking out Facebook groups/pages, spending too much time on Pinterest and watching TV series and movies.

-In this post I have selected in this post my top 10 movies about South Africa to watch before you visit.
+In this post I have selected my top 10 movies about South Africa to watch before you visit.

-I also have a post about recommended books to read before traveling to South Africa so do take a look at that if you enjoying reading about a destination (there are both fiction and non-fiction suggestions)
+I also have a post about recommended books to read before traveling to South Africa so do take a look at that if you enjoying reading (there are both fiction and non-fiction suggestions)

 If you want to see Mandela's inspirational leadership in action then watch this movie.
 Uniting a country around sport to start healing the racial divides caused by years of apartheid Mandela really was the greatest leader of our time.